qeedquan/qeedquan.github.io/_posts/2017-05-29-Plan9-Flat-ARM-Binaries.markdown

 TEXT start(SB), 1, $0
 	/*
-	 * 5c will generate accesses to global
+	 * 5c will generate accesses to global strings using R12 (IP)
-	 * char pointer using R12 (IP) as a lookup register, so the
+	 * as a lookup register, so the linker has pre-defined this
-	 * linker has pre-defined this address for us that we need to
-	 * set for R12 on startup
+	 * address for us that we need to set for R12 on startup */
-	 */
 	MOVW    $setR12(SB), R12